 This is normal and perfectly healthy behavior.
 When cats move, they produce energy and heat.
 By exercising on a hot day, they’ll make themselves even hotter and are at the risk of developing heatstroke.
 So, by lying down and sleeping all day your cat is doing their bit to try to help themselves stay cool so they don’t overheat.

-You can also do your bit to help your feline.
-Try to keep your home well-ventilated to help hot air escape, and provide plenty of water and shade for your cat.
+You can also do your bit to help your feline if you notice they’re too warm.
+Try to keep your home well-ventilated to help hot air escape and provide plenty of water and shade for your cat.
 On days with warmer weather, you should also try not to overexcite your cat and purposefully take a more relaxed approach to playtime.
+Heatstroke can become a life-threatening condition, so helping your cat regulate its body temperature before it gets to this point is important.

 Another reason why feeding your cat the right amount is that overfeeding can lead to obesity.
 Obesity is associated with many other health conditions but it could also be a possible explanation as to why your cat sleeps all day.
 Fat cats are lazy!
 With the added bodyweight, it is more effort for them to jump and move around and much easier for them to sleep instead.